Communication Studies (BA)

 Please take some time to review the descriptions of the two BA programs offered in our department.
 Please also read through the descriptions of undergraduate courses we regularly offer.
 Then review the research interests, published work, and media projects of the faculty who teach in our department.
 Having conducted this survey, write a statement (maximum 4000 characters, spaces included) telling us why you want to study in your selected BA program (BA in Communication Studies or BA in Communication & Cultural Studies) and how you believe this program will help you achieve your learning goals.

-• What aspects of our program are attractive to you?
+- What aspects or elements of our program (beyond our ‘reputation’) are attractive to you?

-• Are there any specific courses or areas of study that you find especially interesting?
+- Are there any specific courses that you find especially relevant to your learning goals?

 Part Two